A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Asymptotic Performance Analysis

-\subsection{Asymptotic Performance Analysis}
+\section{Asymptotic Performance Analysis}

-In this section, the asymptotic, i.e. at the high- and low-SNR regimes, EC performance of MRC and EGC diversity receivers, will be assessed.
-Through this analysis, performance bounds which provide useful insights as to how the different system parameters are affecting EC performance, will be obtained. \begin{proposition} Let us assume that, for $u\rightarrow \infty$, $\mathcal{M}_{\vec{{\mathbf{R}}}^p}(u)$ can be approximated as
+In this section, the asymptotic EC performance of MRC and EGC diversity receivers in the high- and low-SNR regimes is assessed.
+More specifically, in the following proposition, a novel MGF-based approach for the evaluation of the EC in the high-SNR regime is first presented.
+As will be seen later on, the proposed approach provides useful insights as to the factors affecting EC performance in terms of the so-called high-SNR slope and high-SNR power offset \cite{J:ShamaiVerdu}. \begin{proposition} Let us assume that $\mathcal{M}_{\vec{{\mathbf{R}}}^p}(u)$ can be approximated for $u\rightarrow \infty$ as